jundaoapp/design/CONTRIBUTING.md

 We follow the [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html).

-New releases should be managed by the Jundao Design team.
+New releases are automatically managed by [semantic-release](https://semantic-release.gitbook.io/semantic-release/).